DV

 What is the difference between SPYI and VTI?

-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by NEOS and Vanguard respectively.

 Can I hold both SPYI and VTI?